typst-community/glossarium/README.md

       key: "oidc",
       short: "OIDC",
       long: "OpenID Connect",
-      desc: [OpenID is an open standard and decentralized authentication protocol promoted by the non-profit
+      description: [OpenID is an open standard and decentralized authentication protocol promoted by the non-profit
       #link("https://en.wikipedia.org/wiki/OpenID#OpenID_Foundation")[OpenID Foundation].],
-      group: "Accronyms",
+      group: "Acronyms",
     ),

     // a term with a short plural